Last updated: June 26, 2026

 Use this checklist as a structure-reading aid, not as a reason to enter a tournament.

-Tournament decisions change as blinds rise and payouts approach, but this page intentionally focuses on structure.
+Tournament decisions can change as blinds rise and payouts approach, but this page focuses on structure.
 ICM, bubble pressure, push/fold and final-table decisions are concept topics with their own caveats.
+Use ICM and bubble pressure only after the format, cost, payout and pressure boundaries are clear.

 Practice mode is for structure, not proof

 Practice tools can help you understand blinds, stacks, payout examples and tournament flow.
-They cannot prove a strategy, predict results, simulate real-money pressure, guarantee cashes or make tournament poker risk-free.
+They cannot prove a strategy, predict results, simulate real-money pressure, guarantee cashes or make tournament poker controlled.

 What is the difference between an MTT and an SNG?